w3c/wai-arrm/content/front-end.md

 ## Role summary

-Front end development typically builds the parts of a product that will be interacted with by the user - specifically, the user interface.
+Front-End Development typically builds the parts of a product that will be interacted with by the user - specifically, the user interface.
 For the purpose of this resource, front end development refers to the implementation or codification of the design in functional templates for a product using technologies such as HTML, CSS and JavaScript.

 <dl>
   <dt>Key deliverable examples:</dt>